deepen1987/Web-Application-Development/School/Project/README.md

     * This has 2 parts bodyfat calculation male and female.
     * The calculator automatically calculates body fat based on a formula.
     * Hovering over the Body fat result displays a reference table with body fat percentage and their category
   * The page also asks for location and based on the location gives out the temperature and weather conditions.
+If the user denies for the location access using user's IP address to generate latitude and longitude to get the weather details.

 ### Technology
 * HTML